Photo by: Iván Erre Jota

 Bogota’s immense and varied cultural offer makes it a destination on a par with other world capitals

 Bogota’s intangible heritage, represented in the customs and expressions of a multi-ethnic population, is complemented by closed spaces in which culture lies as if time had stopped.
 Many memories are embodied in 17th and 18th century churches, religious and pagan pilgrimage sites, and architecturally valuable buildings.

-Visitors to Bogotá are amazed at the much-acclaimed Salt Cathedral in Zipaquirá, the Monserrate Peak, the Colón Theater, and a multitude of colonial houses in La Candelaria district that are preserved virtually intact from the times when the city was small and its customs were provincial.
+Visitors to Bogotá are amazed at the much-acclaimed Salt Cathedral in Zipaquirá, the Sanctuary of Monserrate, the Colón Theater, and a multitude of colonial houses in La Candelaria district that are preserved virtually intact from the times when the city was small and its customs were provincial.